torproject/torspec/proposals/320-tap-out-again.md

         [at most once]

-        This value is the same as the snip field introduced to a v3 onion service descriptor by proposal XXX, and follows the same rules.
+        This value is the same as the snip field introduced to a v3 onion service descriptor by proposal (XXX) and follows the same rules.

 Services should not include this field unless a new network parameter,